The image of Our Lady of The Rosary as found in the famous shrine of Our Lady in Pompeii Italy, 100 miles south of Rome.

 The chapel displays a statue of Our Lady of Lourdesgiven by a benefactor.
 A statue of Our Lady of Grace, also a gift, is given a space together with the parish's original statue of Our Lady of Fatima which has undergone much wear and tear over a half century or more.
 She bears the title, "Our Lady of Bruises".
 Other historic Marian items and statuary are displayed.

 A large portrait of a 16th century painting of Our Lady of The Rosary of Pompeii hangs over the chapel altar.
 This portrait comes to us from the Pontifical Basilica of Our Lady of The Rosary located at Pompeii in Italy.
 It was gifted to the parish here by The Reverend Guiseppe Ruggerio, a priest of the Italian shrine. (see information above on this shrine).

 The chapel is used for small group prayer, especially the Rosary, exposition of the Blessed Sacrament and Mass for small groups.

-The Lady Chapel, dedicated to Our Lady of The Rosary of Pompeii, is soon to be completed.
+The Lady Chapel, dedicated to Our Lady of The Rosary of Pompeii, is completed.

-There are a few cosmetic touches to be completed and a change in lighting.
+There are yet a few cosmetic touches to be completed and a change in lighting.